FreeCAD/FreeCAD-documentation/wiki/Macro_Spreadsheet2html.md

       select the cell with the formula and click the "equal sign" in the formula bar of Calc user interface.

-    Comments contains the following as per availability:
+    Comments contains the following as per availability   *
       - unit strings when defined on cells in fc
       - name of alias when defined on cells in fc
       - formulas if the option to evaluate expressions to values is True (default)